-The franchisee signs a contract to sell franchisor’s (McDonald’s, for example) branded products.
+The franchisee signs a contract to sell the franchisor’s (McDonald’s, for example) branded products.

-The franchisee is responsible for developing the restaurant, staffing, overseeing daily operations, and managing costs for running the restaurant.
-The franchisor (McDonald’s) may own the location of the restaurant and lease it to a franchisee.
+The franchise is responsible for developing the restaurant, staffing, overseeing daily operations, and managing costs for running the restaurant.
+The franchisor (McDonald’s) may own the location of the restaurant and lease it to a franchise.

 Usually, the franchisee pays an initial fee plus royalties from the sales.
 If the franchisee leases the place from the franchisor, then the franchisee pays rent as well.
 Thanks to eliminated operational costs, the margins are higher for the franchisor.

 So, you want to start selling Big Macs?
-First, a franchisee is required to have at least $750,000; 40% of it must be in cash and non-borrowed assets.
+First, a franchise is required to have at least $750,000; 40% of it must be in cash and non-borrowed assets.

-For KFC, Wendy’s, and Taco Bell the franchisee startup costs are similar but with many other chains the financial burden is much lower.
+For KFC, Wendy’s, and Taco Bell the franchise startup costs are similar but with many other chains, the financial burden is much lower.

-For franchisor, using the franchise model lets the company to grow much faster because the franchisee provides the capital for making the franchise outlet ready for operation.
-The franchisor faces lower risk if the store is not performing well.
+For the franchisor, using the franchise model lets the company grow much faster because the franchisee provides the capital for making the franchise outlet ready for operation.
+The franchisor faces a lower risk if the store is not performing well.

 The franchisor has more time to focus on product and operation research.
 There’s less everyday execution to handle.
 And let’s not forget the motivation.

 Holding a franchise used to be complicated.
-A chain of fast-food restaurants, shops, beauty parlours, gymnastics and fitness centres or any other profitable franchise business must offer the client a consistent quality, branding and price policy.
+A chain of fast-food restaurants, shops, beauty parlors, gymnastics and fitness centers or any other profitable franchise business must offer the client a consistent quality, branding and price policy.

 Besides that, regional and seasonal specials, weekend sales etc. are needed.
 The franchisor has to monitor the cash flow and communicate a lot.